clmntgbr/gas/README.md

 ## Overview

-{docker} depends of your PROJECT_NAME avariable in .env

 Open `https://traefik.docker.localhost/dashboard/#/` in your favorite web browser for traefik dashboard

-Open `https://{docker}-maildev.docker.localhost` in your favorite web browser for maildev
+Open `https://cheapest-maildev.docker.localhost` in your favorite web browser for maildev

-Open `https://{docker}-rabbitmq.docker.localhost` in your favorite web browser for rabbitmq
+Open `https://cheapest-rabbitmq.docker.localhost` in your favorite web browser for rabbitmq

-Open `https://{docker}.docker.localhost` in your favorite web browser for symfony app
+Open `https://cheapest.docker.localhost` in your favorite web browser for symfony app

 ## Features